ParthR2302/Java/bin/JavaCollections/Collections.md

 List<int> ls1 = new ArrayList<>(); // Error
 List<Integer> ls2 = new ArrayList<>(); // No errors
 ```

+In List, insertion and removal of elements can be done at any index/position.

 The <span style="color: rgb(206, 8, 8)">implementation classes</span> of List interface:
 - [ArrayList](#arraylist) | [Vector](#vector) | [Stack](#stack) | [LinkedList](#linkedlist)